Tornado Druid Endgame Build Guide

 Gear & Skills

-- Early on in your progression, focus on Armor & Resistances to survive.
+Early on in your progression, focus on Armor & Resistances to survive.
 Each Torment difficulty adds a penalty of -250 Armor and -25% all Res and it's recommended to keep both capped (1000 Armor, 70+ Res) at all times.
-As you unlock higher power gear, masterworking levels and more Paragon points, you naturally scale your character into the higher difficulties and can start replacing some of these rolls with offensive or utility stats.
+As you unlock higher power gear, Masterworking levels and more Paragon points, you naturally scale your character into the higher difficulties and can start replacing some of these rolls with offensive or utility stats.

-- Use Poison Creeper and Witchcraft Powers to inflict Poison on your enemies and activate Envenom.
-Besides Retaliation and Stormchaser's, the Human variant of Tornado Druid lacks impactful aspects.
-Make sure to take advantage of Inner Calm and Conceited via Earthen Bulwark and Poise to optimize your damage output.
+- Make sure to take advantage of Inner Calm and Conceited via Earthen Bulwark, Poise and Blackmailer's Sabotage to optimize your damage output.

-- Leverage Petrify against Elites and Bosses, but be careful to not apply too much CC and make them Unstoppable.
-Use Calm Before the Storm to reduce your Ultimate Skill Cooldown.
+- Leverage Petrify against Elites and Bosses, but be careful to not apply too much CC to Elites and make them Unstoppable.

 - Early on you might struggle with Tornado's Spirit costs.
 To optimize your performance, ensure your gear is equipped with Spirit per second affixes and select Gift of the Stag and Energize as your Boons.
-Additionally, leverage Resource Cost Reduction and Primal Tornado to take advantage of Umbral's Spirit generation.

 - At the start of your journey prioritize your resources.
 Imprint sparingly, don't exhaust your on resources rerolling perfect gear as it is very likely to get replaced later on.
-Focus on the major power increases from Paragons and Glyphs until you begin collecting Uniques.

-- Upon reaching Thunderstruck in your Paragon Board, be mindful of your Damage to Close and Damage to Distant bonus.
-The target for this stat is 300%, and your personal value will depend on the nodes taken on this board and on your gear.
+- The target for this stat is 300%, and your personal value will depend on the nodes taken on this board and your socketed Outmatch Glyph level.

 The goal here is to progress through the Torment difficulties as you unlock Ancestrals, Paragon points, all Legendary Aspects, Temper mods and the most important Uniques to pilot this build.
 Some Legendary Aspects are used temporarily to fill slots that may be replaced with more Unique items later on.